Noiredd/PEGAS/docs/upfg.md

 It follows from an (empirically confirmed) assumption that if this guess is reasonable enough, UPFG will be able to correct for the guess error and converge on a true value.
 The reasoning behind the guess is the fact that the vehicle is already in motion in some direction - so it is only possible that the cutoff position will be somewhere that way.
 Just how far ahead (in terms of downrange distance) is a matter of vehicle performance: for example, low-thrust upper stages can make very long burn arcs.
-PEGAS generates the initial guess by rotating the initial position vector in the direction of motion by a constant angle and correcting the resulting vector so that it meets plane and altitude constraints.
+PEGAS generates the initial guess by rotating the initial position vector in the direction of motion by an arbitrary angle and correcting the resulting vector so that it meets plane and altitude constraints.
 Then `Vd` is calculated for this position following the equation in block 8; `Vgo` is initialized very simply as `Vd` minus initial `V`.
 It turns out that these values result in UPFG convergence within 2-3 iterations (for a reference Space Shuttle mission, convergence criterion: change in `Tgo` between iterations less than 1%).